CBT Thought Record

 "It's all my fault" - Taking excessive responsibility

-• โœ… When experiencing anxiety before events (social anxiety, work stress)
+• When experiencing anxiety before events (social situations, work presentations)

 How often should I complete thought records?

-NHS therapists typically recommend completing thought records whenever you notice strong negative emotions or unhelpful thinking patterns.
+Therapists typically recommend completing thought records whenever you notice strong negative emotions or unhelpful thinking patterns.
 During active therapy, this might be daily.
-For maintenance, weekly practice helps prevent relapse.
 The key is consistency rather than frequency.

-Absolutely!
-Many UK therapists encourage using thought records between sessions as homework.
-You can print or share your completed worksheets with your therapist to discuss in appointments.
-This helps maximise therapy effectiveness and speeds up progress.
+Yes, many therapists encourage using thought records between sessions as practice.
+You can share your completed worksheets with your therapist to discuss in appointments.
+However, this tool is for self-reflection and doesn't replace professional support.

 What's the difference between thought records and mood diaries?

 Mood diaries track emotions over time, while thought records actively challenge and reframe negative thoughts.
-Thought records are more therapeutic - they don't just monitor problems but actively work to resolve them using cognitive restructuring techniques.
+Thought records help you work through specific situations rather than just monitoring how you feel.

 Other Free CBT Tools